Education

 Journal Citation Reports (JCR) is widely regarded as the leading subscription-based resource for identifying high-quality, peer-reviewed journals and assessing the impact, influence, and quality of scholarly journals across disciplines, including anthropology.
 To learn more about JCR and journal impact, go to Journal Databases.

-Journal Citation Reports ranks Computers and Education as the most-cited education journal for 2024.
 To review the JCR list of highly cited educational journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Education.
-Listed below are the top ten education journals that receive the highest number of citations from other scholars.
+Listed below are the top ten education journals that receive the highest number of citations from other scholars in 2024.

 Computers and Education